wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 9. Verify the appliation **pod** is ready.

     This may take a few moments.
-Just keep checkig with command below
+Just keep checking with command below

         oc get pods -n apps-pbw